OpenHFT/Chronicle-Map/README.md

 `ls -l` say the process virtual size / file size is 100 TB, however the resident memory via `du` says the size is 71 MB after adding 10000 entries.
 You can see the size actually used with du.

+There is two key differences between Windows and Linux

+- windows fails if you attempt to use more than 2^20 * 4 KB pages in a single mapping (4 GB).
+This doesn't fail when you map the region, rather as you use it up.
+We should check for this and prevent users mapping regions of more than 4 GB on some (?all?) windows.
+It may be this limitation doesn't apply to newer or server based versions, so this requires some testing.
+In the future we may support multiple mappings to avoid this limitation, but there is no immediate plan to do so.
+It is possible Microsoft might fix this first.

+- windows allocates memory and disk eagerly.
+Linux allocates memory and disk lazily.
+MacOSX allocates memory lazily and disk eagerly.
+On windows, eager memory allocation means you can't map more than free memory, but it should reduce jitter when you use it.
+Chronicle Map allocates head room which is a waste on Windows (Linux's sparse allocation means the head room has little impact)  We could add an option for linux to more eagerly allocate space/disk on startup. e.g. to a percentage like 50%.

+Linux systems see a performance degradation at around 200% of main memory size.

+There likely to be more subtle differences, but these are the main ones which have caused problems.

+For production systems, we recommend;
+- on Windows smaller map sizes of less than 4 GB each, and less than 50% main memory in total.
+- on Linux small to large maps of less than double main memory. e.g. if you have a 128 GB server, have less than 256 GB of maps on the server.
+- on MacOSX, we have no specific recommendations.

 ### Chronicle Map Interface
 The Chronicle Map interface adds a few methods above an beyond the standard ConcurrentMap, the ChronicleMapBuilder can also be used to return the ChronicleMap, see the example below :